breachofmind/grenade/readme.md

 // "nade" is the extension, so feel free to use something
-// like "htm" if your IDE doesn't support custom file types. app.engine('nade', grenade.Compiler.express({
+// like "htm" if your IDE doesn't support custom file types.
-    rootPath: 'views' // grenade uses a root path to find views instead of a relative path.
-Be sure to set it here.
+// Be sure to specify your views path, since grenade does not use relative paths.

+app.engine('nade', grenade.Compiler.express({
+    rootPath: 'views'
-    extension: 'nade' // File extension.
+    extension: 'nade'
 });
 ```